-The Master of Arts (M.A.) residential education program in speech-language pathology at California State University Long Beach is a cohort-based program to be completed in five (5) semesters (Fall, Spring, Summer, Fall, Spring), which include a semester of school-based internship and a semester of medical/private practice internship.
+The Master of Arts (M.A.) residential training program in Speech-Language Pathology at California State University Long Beach is a cohort-based program to be completed in five (5) semesters (Fall, Spring, Summer, Fall, Spring), which includes a semester of school-based internship and a semester of medical/private practice internship.

 Students who successfully complete the required coursework may earn a M.A. degree in Speech‑Language Pathology.
 Students who earn a M.A. degree qualify for the Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association, the Speech-Language Pathology Services Credential from the California Commission for Teacher Credentialing, and the State of California Licensure in Speech-Language Pathology.

 The primary purpose of the CSULB SLP M.A.
 Program is to prepare students as professional speech-language pathologists.
 The program’s objectives are to provide our students with:

 - Advanced knowledge in congenital, developmental, acquired, and neurogenic speech, language and communication disorders across the lifespan

 - Knowledge of procedures and methods for differential diagnosis in speech-language pathology

 - Competence in implementing evidence-based practice in making ethical clinical decisions

 - 400 direct clinical contact hours working with individuals with various communication and swallowing disorders